szze/SpecFlowPlus-Resources/Viewing-the-Living-Documentation.md

 Click on a scenario or feature (blue text) in the tree to display the documentation generated for that scenario or feature in the area on the right.

+The date of the latest build is displayed at the top.
+If subsequent builds have failed, the most recent failed build is also displayed.
+If a build is currently in progress, this information is also displayed.

 ## Switching to Related Feature Files
 If your source code (feature files) is stored in a TFS/VSTS or GitHub repository, you can switch directly from the living documentation to the source feature files.
 You can then edit the feature files directly in TFS/VSTS or on GitHub.